Financial-Times/origami/README.md

 # Colours [![Build Status](https://travis-ci.org/Financial-Times/o-colors.png?branch=master)](https://travis-ci.org/Financial-Times/o-colors)

-This is an [Origami](http://origami.ft.com/) module that provides variables to define the FT digital colour palette.
+This is an [Origami](http://origami.ft.com/) module that provides variables defining the FT digital colour palette, and helpers to use them in your products.
 For installation instructions, see the [registry page](http://registry.origami.ft.com/components/o-colors).

 ## Usage